3ther-joyboy/SnagickCollector/README.md

 ## Technologies
 Whole project is mainly created in Java21 with SpringBoot, but other technologies had to be user to make it work.
   - Java 21
-    - Spring Boot
+    - Spring Boot - For connecting to database and creation of rest api
-  - MariaDB
+  - MariaDB - Open source database program
-  - PostMan
+  - PostMan - RestApi tester
-  - Fedora
+  - Fedora - ServerOS by RedHead
-  - CloudFlare
+  - CloudFlare - DNS server for [3ther.org:8080](http://3ther.org:8080/api/test/) (Mine server is runing on port ``:8080``)
-  - Google
+  - Google - For sanding emails
 ## Database
-Database has main 6 table that are connected by another and additional 3 to connect them (55 colums in the whole database). <br> In the database there are stored mainly [Cards](#card) and then [Users](#user) that can save the cards that they like or the cards they own (this game have a hevely involved trading element)
+Database has main 6 table that are connected by another and additional 3 to connect them (56 colums in the whole database). <br> In the database there are stored mainly [Cards](#card) and then [Users](#user) that can save the cards that they like or the cards they own (this game have a hevely involved trading element)
 ### Database structure
 [Card](#card) has a (Many-To-One) [User](#user) who created it, [Users](#user) that saved the card or is owned by them (Many-To-Many), a [Type](#type) (One-To-Many) and [Edition](#edition) theyr are apart of (Many-To-Many). <br>
 [Type](#type) has additionaly a [SubType](#subtype) attached to them (Many-To-One).
 There are a lot of types of creatures, but all creatures behive the same meaning all creatures types will have same creature sub type. <br>